-Secret and underground printing house is not a new concept, and every big city has some, including Tbilisi.
+The secret and underground printing house is not a new concept, and every big city has some, including Tbilisi.
 But what makes this one so unique is that it’s in a well.
 Yes, exactly in a well!
 Wonder how it was possible?
 I am glad you asked, keep on reading.

 The house is in Avlabari district, at Kaspi str. #7.
 You can take a subway to 300 Aragveli

 Once you enter, images of Lenin, a 3D image of Stalin greets you, while a large guest book

 It was quite simple.
 The area looked like a typical, one-floor brick house with a small yard with two housewives.
 The house had a basement-like ground floor used as the kitchen, while the first floor had two small rooms.
 Stalin’s underground printing house was right under the kitchen.